AFatNiBBa/font-class/package/ui/readMe.md

 Font Awesome 6.6 Pro components for solid-js

 ## Objective
-This package aims to provide a customizable component for each SVG in Font Awesome 6.6 Pro for free, but with some peculiarities:
+This package aims to provide a customizable component for each icon in Font Awesome 6.6 Pro for free, but with some peculiarities:
 - **Non global**: There are no global clas1s like "fad", "fa-circle-xmark", etc...
-- **Actual SVGs**: It doesn't use a font, what you're going to include in your program are actual SVGs
+- **Separate fonts**: Each icon has its own specific font
 - **Completely tree shakable**: You can import each icon separately, in fact you actually can't do otherwise since there are A LOT of icons
 - **TypeScript package**: The package is not compiled, it ships directly in TypeScript and SCSS